mgnsk/dotfiles/README.md

 ## Run neovim

-Navigate to a project directory and run it:
+Navigate to a project directory and run the `ide` executable script to start a new fish shell in the container.
+The shell starts in the current directory bind mounted into the container.

+From there on, for example, you can start by invoking either `tmux` or `nvim`.
+See the [Neovim keymap docs](https://github.com/mgnsk/dotfiles/blob/master/.config/nvim/README.md).

 ```sh
 cd ~/Projects/project1
 ide
 ```

+An example using `tmux` would be to spawn a container in the projects root directory `~/Projects` and using each project in its own `tmux` window.